What is PrEP?

 LGBT Foundation advocates for self-prescribing where treatment is not accessible from the public health service.
 It's important that you have access to medication guidance and work with your healthcare provider (a sexual health clinic, GP or hospital) to regularly assess how the medication is affecting your health.

-It's really important that you're sure you're HIV negative before starting PrEP.
-If somebody who is HIV+ but unaware of their status begins a course of PrEP the virus could develop resistance to the anti-HIV medication that is used for PrEP.
+It's really important that you're sure you're not living with HIV before starting PrEP.
+If somebody who is living with HIV but unaware of their status begins a course of PrEP, the virus could develop resistance to the anti-HIV medication that is used for PrEP.
 This could lead to potentially serious treatment complications in the future.

 Whilst you're testing for HIV it's recommended you have a full sexual health screening for other STIs.
-It's important to also test your blood for immunity levels, particularly for Hepatitis B. This is because there's a risk of exposure of STIs during sex.
+This is because there's a risk of exposure of STIs during sex.

 Why do we need PrEP?

-There are now over 101,000 people living with HIV in the UK.
-There is higher prevalence (more people living with HIV) in particular places in the UK including Manchester.
+There is higher prevalence (more people living with HIV and who haven't been diagnosed) in particular places in the UK including Manchester.
 This means there might be a higher risk of people contracting HIV, particularly if they're having riskier sex.
 Some factors that might contribute to you being at higher risk are:

 - A recent STI